CITPNZ Entry requirements

 - ICT Professionals in an Organisational Context

-This focuses on whether an applicant meets the
+This focuses on whether an applicant meets the Competency and Responsibility expectations of a senior IT Professional.

 Note that the subjective SFIA definitions below paint a picture of the sorts of expectations of someone operating at Level 5 of the Framework.
 This should NOT be used as a checklist - applicants do not need to meet all of the requirements listed, just those relevant to their position.